 Megan Smith-Sallans, MS, LIMHP, LIPC is a psychotherapist in private practice and has been providing community-based services for eighteen years.
 Megan specializes in working with gender, sexually and relationship diverse people.
 Megan provides therapeutic services to gender creative children (ages 3 and up), adolescents, adults, families and couples.
 She receives and administers training both nationally and internationally in the areas of sexuality and gender.
 She also provides training and assistance to workplaces, social service agencies and educational institutions, as well as offering clinical consultation to providers interested in expanding their knowledge in the areas of gender, sexual and relational diversity.

-Megan is a member of the World Professional Association for Transgender Heath (WPATH), the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues and the Society for the Scientific Study of Sexuality (SSSS).
-Locally, she is the co-founder of the Professional Transgender Resource Network, Vice President for Ally Mentoring (LGBTQ youth), researcher and member of NECTR (Nebraska Collaborative for Transgender Research) committee member for Gender Reel (transgender film festival), committee member for the Nebraska LGBTQ+ Emerging Youth Leadership Summit and co-facilitator with Dr. Jean Amoura of the Parents and Caregivers of Gender Expansive Youth Support Group, University Nebraska Medical Center.
+Nationally, Megan is a member of the World Professional Association for Transgender Heath (WPATH), the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues and the Society for the Scientific Study of Sexuality (SSSS).
+Locally, she is the co-founder of the Professional Transgender Resource Network, a member of the University of Nebraska Medical Center’s Transgender/Gender Non-Conforming Multidisciplinary team, member of Children’s Hospital’s Differences in Sex Development Multidisciplinary team, Vice President for Ally Mentoring (LGBTQ youth), researcher and member of NECTR (Nebraska Collaborative for Transgender Research) committee member for Gender Reel (transgender film festival), committee member for the Nebraska LGBTQ+ Emerging Youth Leadership Summit and co-facilitator with Dr. Jean Amoura of the Parents and Caregivers of Gender Expansive Youth Support Group, University Nebraska Medical Center.

 In her practice, she approaches her clients with compassion, support, openness and curiosity.
 She has a respect for all forms of diversity and the creative potential within all of us.
 Megan uses a relational approach in her work and believes that a genuine therapeutic relationship can facilitate the process of healing and self-discovery.